 The pilot has laid the foundation for a more efficient use of limited resources, improved inspection coverage and better understanding of each agency’s inspection procedures.
 It demonstrates how the agencies can work together to improve human subject protection and better ensure the integrity of data submitted as the basis for drug approvals.

 Based on the positive experience, the EMA and the FDA intend to continue with the initiative, incorporating lessons learned during the pilot.
-The agencies are updating the terms of engagement and procedures for participating authorities to reflect this.

 Applicants interested in volunteering to take part in a collaborative inspection during the pilot phase should contact the EMA or the FDA.